jimfinnis/angort/README.md

 works as expected, but
 > :foo |:x| 4!x (?x 1+ !x)@ ?x .;
 > foo

 prints "4" and not "5", because the lambda modifies its closure's copy and not the original

-Iterators:

-create a range iterator from 1 to 10 (inclusive), step 2:
-    1 10 2 range

-iterate over the range 1 to 10:
-    1 10 1 range each { ... }

-Print each item (i gets current item)
-    1 10 1 range each { i . }

-Nested:
-    1 10 1 range each { 1 10 1 range each {j p " " p i .}}
-(i gets innermost loop current, j the next loop out, k the third loop)

-Ranges are objects in themselves, separate from their iterators, so you can do

-1 10 1 range !R
-?R each { ?R each {j p " " p i.}}

 Other words: